CLB 2 Zeroes in to Qualify

 |0

-This work, CLB 2 Zeroes in to Qualify [Image 1 of 11], by Cpl Shannon Kroening, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, CLB 2 Zeroes in to Qualify, by Sgt Anthony Mesa, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT